Nihilianth/REToolbox/README.md

 # REToolbox
-An addon which the user allows to see alts / guild members that know a particular Mystic Enchant
+An addon for Ascension Classless realms.
+Allows you to see if characters on your account or your guildies have a particular Mystic Enchant in their collection.

-[Latest Release](https://github.com/Nihilianth/REToolbox/releases/tag/v0.0.2b)s contain the required libraries .
-If you already have DataStore r26, you shouldn't need to replace it.
+ZIP files found in [Latest Releases](https://github.com/Nihilianth/REToolbox/releases/tag/v0.0.2b) already contain the required libraries .
+If you already have DataStore r26, you don't have to replace it.

 ## New in Version 0.0.2b: Item tooltips
-You can now see information about a certain RE while browsing Auction House or viewing bags / item links.
+You can now see RE information while browsing Auction House items and viewing bags / item links.

 ![ah_item_tooltip](https://user-images.githubusercontent.com/6731717/113595889-e2f5e480-9639-11eb-8c06-019914d3b61f.png)